The Evolution of Personalized Marketing

 Unfortunately for the marketer, Scott Brinker’s 2016 Marketing Technology Landscape identifies almost 4,000 companies in the marketing tech space.
 YES, 4000.
 Of those, there are over 130 personalization solutions.
 It turns out selecting a technology solution that aligns with overall business objectives might be the most daunting task of all.

 When evaluating what personalization solution is right for you, there are some important questions that need to be answered first.

-- What existing Martech and Adtech solutions is your organization already leveraging?
-It is essential to select a solution that offers open APIs capable of integration.
+It's essential to select a solution that offers open APIs capable of integration.
 Your organization has most likely already implemented some marketing technology to help drive customer engagement.
 You don’t want to select a personalization solution that will displace those investments.
 The once popular marketing “stack” offerings are losing momentum as marketers are realizing the significance of an agile solution.

-- Do you target your audiences in real-time?
 Targeting buyers with the right messaging is no longer enough.
 If you are not adaptively segmenting and targeting your audiences based on the behaviors they exhibit, you are most likely losing opportunities to engage them in the most impactful way.
 One example of a brand doing personalized content right, is financial services company BAC Credomatic.
 BAC wanted to provide their customers with a responsive and engaging online experience and implemented a new digital platform to help push tailored content to specific personas in order to provide the most personalized experience for their audiences, regardless of their entry point.
 Make sure that when you do evaluate a personalization tool, you require the ability to target users in real-time in order to ensure you capitalize on every customer interaction.

 Personalized marketing is not going away, but it is getting smarter.
 I hope these considerations help you in your personalized marketing journey.